New York Scaffolding Laws in Construction Site Injury Cases

 If you suspect that scaffolding in your community is in danger of collapsing or causing severe injury, contact the NYC Scaffolding Safety Unit.
 Enforcement complaints are taken seriously and can lead to fines and other administrative actions against property owners.
 These complaints can detect critical design and material condition failures that could lead to tragic outcomes.

 NYC witnessed two such outcomes in the past several months.
 A construction company’s failure to regularly inspect sidewalk sheds can create substantial dangers for your community.
 One scaffolding collapse in late 2019 injured four Hudson Yard construction workers.
 Several months later, a wind-induced Brooklyn scaffolding collapse killed three people.
-If your injuries are related to a scaffolding related fall, contact a Long Island construction accident lawyer.
+If your injuries are related to a scaffolding related fall, contact a Staten Island construction accident lawyer.